guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 </p>

 We will apply those transformations to both the training dataset and the data collected and stored in the dynamo table.

+Code for cleaning data/training the models is available [here](airlines-complaints-microservice/airlines_complaints_analysis.ipynb)

 # Modeling